J-Souffle/T4GWebsite/README.md

 5. Access via
    - localhost or according to your pc configurations.
 6. Make any appropriate changes as you see fit
-7. Commit and push changes (preferably a pull request) to the repository
+7. Commit and push changes (preferably a new branch) to the repository

 ## File Structure